INTOG Leasing Round

 Scottish Innovation and Targeted Oil and Gas (INTOG) leasing round map of areas and oil and gas assets in the North Sea

 Crown Estate Scotland (CES) announced the results of the ScotWind leasing round on the 17th of January 2022.
 Eleven successful developers and consortia will now deliver the 17 sites which are a mixture of fixed and floating wind projects.
-The industry were expecting a capacity of around 10GW but the final total capacity for this round is now just under 25GW.
+The industry were expecting a capacity of around 10GW but the final total capacity for this round was originally (when announced) just under 25GW.

 The next step in the process involved each of the developers signing their Option Agreements from CES and to return them before the end of March 2022.
-All Option Agreements have now been signed and the developers involved will now proceed with site development activities and will start to prepare their planning applications to Marine Scotland.
+All Option Agreements have now been signed and the developers involved will now proceed with site development activities which will start with the preparation of their planning applications to the Marine Directorate.
+The first ScotWind project to apply for a planning consent from the Scottish Government is the West of Orkney project and this has now been joined by the Ossian and Muir Mhor projects. (updated Dec 2024).

 Find out more about the market and current leasing rounds.